 - SRTP is secure RTP

-A protocol that wraps a regular RTP media stream in an encrypted tunnel, thereby protecting it from eavesdroppers.
-Although we can technically have the ability to implement it, it would be of little use because the carriers do not support SRTP and will not for the foreseeable future.
+SRTP is protocol that wraps a regular RTP media stream in an encrypted tunnel, thereby protecting it from eavesdroppers.
+Although we technically have the ability to implement it, it would be of little use since the PSTN carriers do not support SRTP and will not for the foreseeable future.
 That means that we would have to proxy media, then decrypt the media streams and relay them to the carriers as regular RTP.